CodeGen2: Lessons for Training LLMs on Programming and Natural Languages: Results: Lessons and Recipe

-\paragraph{Context and Hypothesis} Prefix-LM is appealing due to the bi-directional attention, which allows for the model to contextualize hidden states with both past and future tokens.
-Controlled by only the existence of an attention mask, the ease of switching the role as an encoder or decoder allows for trivial unification, if the resulting model is competitive.
-Based on the recent success with Prefix-LM~\citep{tay2022transcending}, we hypothesize that the trained Prefix-LM yields a competitive encoder representation that can be used for a range of discriminative tasks, while retaining generative capability as the decoder.
 To test this hypothesis, we train Prefix-LM with a mixture of causal language modeling and span corruption, given that denoising yields strong representations~\citep{raffel2020exploring,tay2022unifying}.
 Aiming for wider coverage of tasks, we train the model on both programming and natural language and evaluate each model on the defect detection task from CodeXGLUE~\citep{lu2021codexglue} and 4 tasks from SuperGLUE~\citep{wang2019superglue}, respectively.
 We attach a classification head on top of the hidden state at a certain time step (first or last token) to adapt to each task.
 In addition to the finetuning-based discriminative tasks, we examine if the in-context learning ability is enhanced by bi-directional attention.
 We follow UL2 and evaluate the models trained on natural language on XSum as a few-shot generation task.
 We examine the change in performance by increasing the number of examples fed into the model as context. \paragraph{Results and Findings} In Table~\ref{tab:Prefix-LM_comparison}, Prefix-LM generally achieves better results over causal decoder trained with the same objective on our SuperGLUE tasks, which partially answers our question that bi-directional attention may yield informative representations.
 However, our 1B parameter model could not compete with much smaller encoder-only pre-trained models such as CodeBERT on CodeXGLUE or RoBERTa-large on SuperGLUE, which leads us to conclude that the representations are not sufficiently informative to justify the substitution of smaller scale encoder-only pre-trained models with one Prefix-LM.
 For few-shot XSum, we did not observe meaningful differences between the two models, regardless of the number of exemplars in the non-causal part.